- Things to Know

 - soaking in slightly warm with no soap,

 - gently patting the skin dry,

 - using OTC pain relievers for pain and inflammation, for example, acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) and aspirin.

 - Sunburn may cause permanent skin damage and skin cancer (malignant melanoma, basal cell carcinoma, squamous cell carcinoma).

-- Persons with certain pigment disorders and individuals with fair skin are at most risk of sunburn.
+- People with certain pigment disorders like albinism, lupus, porphyrias, vitiligo, and xeroderma pigmentosum, and those with fair skin are at most risk of sunburn.